 Interested in joining SDC?
 Read on to see which classes might be the best fit for your dancer!

 Please note that dancers are placed in classes by SDC instructors.
-SDC offers age-based and skill-based classes; detailed information is provided in our Class Guide at registration.
+SDC offers developmentally-based classes for preschool through fourth grade and skill-based classes for fourth grade and up.

 Level 1 classes are designed for 3-5 year-olds who have not yet started kindergarten.
 Ballet, Tap, and Jazz are offered at this level.